 - 1 orange

-- 1 tbsp sugar optional, or a little more to taste
+- 1 tablespoon sugar optional, or a little more to taste

 - Blackberry Gin Mule by A Kitchen Hoor's Adventures